SUVs are in style: thank – or blame – Boomers and Gen X

 Even the last bastion of good ol’ boy masculinity – the trusty pickup – succumbed in the end, acquiring extra doors, more seats and levels of comfort and amenities more suited to domesticated family life than an off-road smack down at the OK Corral.

-Finally, in 1999, on the brink of the new century, the truck share of light vehicle sales crossed the 50% barrier (HT Wards Auto).
+Finally, in 1999, on the brink of the new century, the truck share of light vehicle sales crossed the 50% barrier.
 Game over.

-The Boomer-Plus Generation™, born 1940-1965, revolutionized light vehicle sales, helping the truck share to triple, from 18% to 54%, between 1970 and 2014.
+Boomers and their older siblings born 1940-1945 – the Boomer-Plus Generation™ – revolutionized light vehicle sales, helping the truck share to triple, from 18% to 54%, between 1970 and 2014.
 And, along the way, we gladly accepted new brands and new ideas from half a dozen countries.

 Yet old guard Madison Avenue claims Americans suddenly stop adapting after age 50 and no longer merit targeting or depiction in mainstream auto advertising.
 How weird is that?

-Thankfully, some disruptive ad-land Millennials are beginning to reject the goose kibble and resist establishment imprinting.
+Thankfully, some disruptive ad-land Millennials are beginning to reject their mentors’ goose kibble and resist establishment imprinting.
 Instead, they are opening up to the huge potential of the 93 million Boomer-Plus consumers who control over 70% of U.S. household net worth.